Frank Percy Crozier: First World War

+Lithuania

-On 19 September 1919, along with several other British officers, Crozier joined the newly established Lithuanian Army as an advisor to the General Staff during the Lithuanian Wars of Independence.
+On 19 September 1919, along with several other British officers, Crozier joined the new Lithuanian Army as an advisor to the General Staff during the Lithuanian Wars of Independence.
 An exception was made for him and he was granted the rank of major general of the Lithuanian Army.
 The British Foreign Office sought to organise an unified army of Lithuanian, Latvians, Estonians, and Poles commanded by Crozier to drive out any remaining German forces, including the Bermontians, from the area.
-However, the plan failed when Lithuanians refused to allow Polish troops into their territory.
+The plan failed when Lithuanians refused to allow Polish troops into their territory.
 On 1 March 1920, Crozier resigned his duties with the Lithuanian Army.
 While there was an increasing resentment of foreigners' influence within the Lithuanian Army, Crozier left on good terms with the Lithuanian government.

+Irish War of Independence

-After the brief stint in Lithuania, Crozier returned to Ireland and became commander of the Auxiliary Division of the Royal Irish Constabulary in July 1920.
+After the brief stint in Lithuania, Crozier returned to Ireland and became commander of the Auxiliary Division of the Royal Irish Constabulary (RIC) in July 1920.
 Crozier and his men guarded Kevin Barry before his execution.
-He quickly became disillusioned with the conduct of Black and Tans and Auxiliary Division of the Royal Irish Constabulary.
+He quickly became disillusioned with the conduct of Black and Tans and Auxiliary Division of the RIC.
 In February 1921, he dismissed 21 auxiliaries under his command after their raids on Trim, County Meath and Drumcondra, Dublin that left two young men dead.
-His superior, the Chief of Police in Ireland Henry Hugh Tudor, ordered the auxiliaries reinstated.
-Crozier resigned in protest.
+His superior, the Chief of Police in Ireland Henry Tudor, ordered the auxiliaries reinstated and Crozier resigned in protest.
 This made it impossible for him to find other official employment.

+Civilian life

 Crozier unsuccessfully ran in the 1923 general election for the Labour Party in Portsmouth Central.
 He turned to writing and lecturing to earn a living, though unpaid bills and dishonoured cheques continued to follow him.
-Crozier's books were politically controversial, viewed by the Government they criticised as inaccurate, and dismissive toward Crozier as "discredited."
+Crozier's books were politically controversial, viewed by the Government they criticised as inaccurate, and dismissive toward Crozier as "discredited".
 He became a pacifist, an active member of the Peace Pledge Union, and a speaker for the League of Nations Union.
 He died in 1937 in London.